The analysis presented on the website is based on the data from newest edition (2025).

 Population treated (%) - selected drugs*

-*percentage of the population potentially eligible for treatment with selected drugs: Erleada, Nubeqa, Xtandi, Zytiga.
+*percentage of the population potentially eligible for treatment with selected drugs: Erleada, Nubeqa, enzalutamide, abiraterone.

 Main issues

-• The proportion of patients in the target population treated with the selected novel drugs in V4 countries varies substantially with only 35-37% of potentially eligible patients treated with these options in Czechia and Hungary and over 60% in Poland and over 90% in Slovakia.
+• The proportion of patients in the target population treated with the selected novel drugs in V4 countries varies substantially with 46-56% of potentially eligible patients treated with these options in Czechia and Poland and about 85% in Hungary and Slovakia.

 • All V4 states have a significant population burden in prostate cancer.
 The burden measured by DALYs (disability adjusted life-years) in these countries is however lower than the EU average.